 When my large Sarah Bunton Chocolate block arrived, I wasn’t expecting it to have ‘Happy Birthday’ inscribed upon it.
 Indeed, it seemed a shame to break up such a pretty bar of chocolate into chunks for a chocolate mousse recipe.
 Sarah Bunton is an artisan chocolatier [surely the best job title ever?] based in mid-Wales and her chocolate is absolutely divine.
 Another key component of this recipe is the deliciously moreish Halen Môn Salted Caramel Spread, which will form the heavenly bottom layer of the mousse.

 To start you want to break your chocolate into pieces and put it in a bowl over a pan of simmering water, add the butter and melt into a lovely mixture.
-Whilst the chocolate is melting, separate your eggs and try not to drop yolk all over the kitchen floor like I did.
+Whilst the chocolate is melting, separate your eggs and try not to drop yolk all over the kitchen floor as I did.
 Take the chocolate mixture off the heat and when it has cooled slightly whisk the egg yolks in.
 Your next task is to whisk the remaining egg whites in a separate bowl, into foam, then add sugar and whisk again into soft peaks.
 It was at this point I realised I had bought granulated sugar and not caster sugar.
 A mini, wine-induced panic ensued and husband and I ended up having to blend the granulated sugar in our smoothie maker to make caster sugar and another potential kitchen disaster was narrowly averted.

 Stir around a third of the egg whites into the chocolate mixture and then carefully fold the rest in.
 Now you want to add a layer of Halen Môn Salted Caramel Spread to the bottom of your glass and then add the chocolate mousse on top.
 Chill in the fridge for an hour and then add a dollop of thick double cream, sliced strawberries and grated chocolate to make your mousse extra tasty and Instagrammable!